martinthomson/dap-dp-ext/draft-ietf-ppm-dap-attribution.md

 Without this extension,
 noise could be determined from the privacy budget values bound to each report.
+Reports with lower than expected budget allocations, when included in aggregates, would result in a need for higher noise.

-This ensures that reports that do not match expectations can be dropped efficiently, rather than having Aggregators add unexpectedly large amounts of noise.
+Setting an explicit minimum on the privacy budget ensures that reports that do not match expectations can be dropped efficiently, rather than having Aggregators add unexpectedly large amounts of noise.